MarioMorales7x7/spring-poll/README.md

 ## Introduction

-This project's intent was to produce a MVP where a OAuth and Spring Authentication was utilized.
+This project's intent was to produce a MVP where a OAuth and Spring Security was utilized.

 ## About

 *Spring-Poll* is intended for users that want to create time sensitive polls in a secure setting. <br />